ysw-michaelia/pig-dice-game/README.md

 3. Run the following command: make run

 ### Option 2: Using Command Prompt (recommended)
+The reason for recommending the Command Prompt is that it's the only terminal environment that can accurately display the color scheme designed for the game.

 1. Open Command Prompt.
 2. Navigate to the root directory of the game (where you cloned the repository).
 3. Activate the virtual environment by executing the following commands: cd .venv\Scripts